Vancouver Police Museum

 Rated

-out of 5 We really enjoyed coming here, thought it would be a lot smaller but it was actually quite expansive!
+We really enjoyed coming here, thought it would be a lot smaller but it was actually quite expansive!
 Also interesting vendors there with cool stuff!
 Really enjoyed the weapons and autopsy sections, super cool!

-Sam Troy - a month ago
+Sam Troy - 2 months ago

 It's a small museum but interesting.
 They explain a lot of what goes into the work of forensics and the development of past but real-life cases.
 I really liked it.

-Priscilla Morales García - 3 months ago
+Priscilla Morales García - 4 months ago

 Amazing museum.
 Its not for children but it's informative and entertaining.
 One of the best small museums I have ever been to.
 Staff were also incredibly friendly and helpful.

-Sue V - a month ago
+Sue V - 3 months ago

 A small yet dense museum.
 Admission by (suggested) donation.
 There’s four exhibit areas, and each is packed with information and artifacts to look at.
 Good for kids too.
 Washrooms are easy to find.
 I don’t think the building is climate controlled though.
 They’ve got some cheeky signs though.
 If it wasn’t right next to East Hastings, and also if I wasn’t on vacation and lived here, I’d definitely come more often

-Trevor Ng - 11 months ago
+Trevor Ng - a year ago

 Directions